wirginiaromanowska/Notes_On_Things/Houdini_Shortcuts_and_UI.md

   - HDR rendering in viewport is in D/Effects - switches viewport to 16bit
   - In perspective viewpoer under perspective turn on "correction toolbar" - bar will show up at the btoom of perspective view
   - switch addaptive full arnge on the color (most right button)
+- versioning - use :: e.g. smoke_trail::001
+## 1. Subnets and Digital Assets
+- subnet - yellow button on the top far right of node view - packs selected nodes in to one subnetwork
+- create digital asset (.hda) - by right click on the subnet/context menu
+- to lock the newly created subnet - right click/contect menu/match current definition
+- right click on digital asset subnet/Type properties
+  - change number of imputs
+  - match number of imputs to 4 so it resolves to the same as the dop network automatically
+ - show in asset manager when right click on hda subnet